Gokul-Atom/space-invaders-game/README.md

 # Space Invaders Game
 This is a simple retro style space invaders game with single level.

+There are 2 variants of player spaceship and 2 variants of enemy spaceship.

 ![](https://img.shields.io/badge/python-3.9.5-blue) ![](https://img.shields.io/badge/pygame-2.1.2-yellowgreen)

 ## Technologies Used